 Standard: A Certified Company shall establish and maintain annual employee training program(s).
-These programs should educate the employees on the various corporate policies and procedures as well as laws and regulations that they must comply with in the performance of their duties.
+Based on their job responsibilities, employees should be trained on how to comply with applicable: (i) Certification Standards, (ii) corporate policies and procedures, and (iii) laws and regulations.
 These programs should also inform employees of the possible consequences for failing to comply with them.

 - 1. The Auditor shall review the Certified Company's employee training programs and determine whether they conform to the Certification Standard. - 2.
-The Auditor shall document in the report the corporate policies and procedures and laws and regulations for which the Certified Company is providing annual employee training. - 3.
+The Auditor shall document in the report the Certification Standards, corporate policies and procedures, and laws and regulations for which the Certified Company is providing annual employee training. - 3.
 The Auditor shall obtain from the Certified Company evidence that the training has occurred and confirmation that attendance is being tracked.